robfairh/mhtgr350-benchmark/moltres-flow/README.md

 * fv-tempadvection2D:
 	- solves advection equation for the temperature in pseudo-1D
 	- uses finite volume kernels
-	- uses a neumann function: segfault
+	- works until the volumetric source once I change it by the neumann function: segfault

 * fv-tempadvection2DB:
 	- solves advection equation for the temperature in 2D for 3 materials.
 	- uses finite volume kernels and cg
+	- segfault

+Look for another example